 "We were like dervishes and so were our supporters.
 The European Cup was coming to Old Trafford doe the second time, after a gap of 31 years, and on what would have been Sir Matt Busby's 90th birthday.
 For me, the result meant arriving at a peak of aspiration that had sometimes seemed unreachable."

 20 years later and just a few lines of commentary can be quoted word for word by most United fans and still cause goosebumps and a lump in the throat.
 Football, bloody hell!

 Featured Image Credit: PA Images

-Topics: Treble, Football News, The Treble, Solskjaer, Manchester United, Sir Alex Ferguson, David Beckham, Fergie, Premier League, FA Cup, Champions League, Bayern Munich, Ole Gunnar Solskjaer, Alex Ferguson, European Football
+Topics: Treble, Football News, Solskjaer, Manchester United, Sir Alex Ferguson, David Beckham, Fergie, Premier League, FA Cup, Champions League, Bayern Munich, 20th anniversary, Alex Ferguson, European Football